VFPC/VFPC/README.md

 ## Disclaimer
 The plugin is currently in active development and you may encounter **unforseen bugs or other issues**.
 Please report them - we'll fix them as soon as we can.
 You run this plugin at your own risk - the developers are all volunteers and accept no liability for any problems encountered or damage to your system.

+## Acknowledgements
+This plugin was originally created by @DrFreas and significantly expanded by @hpeter2 and @svengcz. @lennycolton took over development in January 2021 and has rewritten almost all of the plugin's code.
+However, a few elements of the original code base (most notably, part of the UI) are still in use.

+The API was built from scratch by @GeekPro101, specifically for use with v3 of UK VFPC.
+The SRD Parser was written by @lennycolton and is used to provide regular AIRAC updates to the API.
+Both projects are closed source.